 Now imagine the gang demanding more ATP, like the Russian guests who demand more vodka to sing and dance through the night.
 The mitochondria need to pummel protons down the Krebs hatch to fulfill our every demand, however fractional and unpredictable, to keep the guests happy.

-The wear and tear accumulates as respiratory damage.
+The wear and tear accumulate as respiratory damage.
 The damage becomes a block.
 A single blockade in the Krebs cycle can obstruct a chain of events, just like a bad spark plug can stop an engine.

 In chronic disease, the cycle can have several blockades, bringing us down to a fraction of our potential.
-Over years and decades, the deficit manifests as a chronic disease.
+Over the years and decades, the deficit manifests as a chronic disease.
 It’s a fate that the increasing majority of us are going to experience in our lifetime, and then mistake it for normal.

 We can also decide to change.
-But first we have to stop blaming the patsy.
-We blame heritage more than lifestyle, because blaming the lifestyle implies responsibility.
+But first, we have to stop blaming the patsy.
+We blame heritage more than lifestyle because blaming the lifestyle implies responsibility.